Pelto/reactive-actors/README.md

-# go-async-slides
+# Reactive Programming with Actors

-This is a presentation about writing async programs in Go.
+This is a presentation about writing reactive applications with actor.
+The associated lab can be found at (http://github.com/Pelto/actor-lab)